Prospectus

 This term renders indistinct the subject-object relationship.
 The verb itself is neither active nor passive, but used in the middle voice.
 The subject participates in the process of which they are an agent.
 The subject is produced in the occurrence, and chresthai can be deemed a relation with oneself.

-As noted in earlier volumes, Spinoza described this phenomenon of the immanent cause in his description of the agent-patient in his compendium on Hebrew grammar, the agent and patient are identified as one another.
+As noted in earlier volumes, Spinoza described this phenomenon of the immanent cause in his compendium on Hebrew grammar, specifically when talking about the agent-patient.
+A Hebrew verbal mode in which the agent and patient are identified as one another.
 This is an ontology of immanence where autoconstitution occurs.

 Use can be understood in this light.
 By making use of something, you are entered into relation with it and affected by it in turn.
 Subject and object are deactivated and rendered indeterminate.